-Written feedback about pre-applications will be provided upon request after award selections have been announced.
+Feedback about pre-applications will be provided upon request after award selections have been announced.

-Research areas with comparatively few pre-applications may not make use of such pre-application reviews.
-The ratio of encourage/discourage results will differ between research areas.
+Topics with comparatively few pre-applications may not make use of such pre-application reviews.
+The ratio of encourage/discourage results will differ between topical subjects.